Helene Ollendorff Curth (1899 – 1982) was a German-American dermatologist.

 Buschke-Ollendorff syndrome (1928)

-Autosomal dominant connective tissue disorder manifest by multiple subcutaneous nevi or firm, nontender nodules.
-On histologic examination the lesions may be elastin-rich (elastoma) or collagen-rich (dermatofibrosis lenticularis disseminata.
+Autosomal dominant connective tissue disorder manifesting as multiple subcutaneous nevi or firm, nontender nodules.
+These nodules are usually skin to yellow coloured and painless.
+On histologic examination the lesions may be elastin-rich (elastoma) or collagen-rich (dermatofibrosis lenticularis disseminata).
 Affected individuals also have osteopoikilosis (OPK) – ‘spotted bones,’ with osteosclerotic foci found in the epiphyses and metaphyses of the long bones, wrist, foot, ankle, pelvis, and scapula.
+It is caused by a mutation in LEMD3 which is a gene that normally controls the production of proteins that support connective tissue.
+The syndrome is usually asymptomatic so treatment is mostly not required.
+Excision of skin nodules can be considered.

-Abraham Buschke (1868-1943) and Ollendorff reported a case with involvement of skeletal musculature in a 41 year old woman in 1928.
+Abraham Buschke (1868-1943) and Ollendorff first reported the disease in 41 year old women in 1928.
+They highlighted the combination of skin and bone findings.

 The posthumous eponymous term Buschke-Ollendorff was introduced by Schimpf et al in 1979.